Contemporary architecture in Cluj-Napoca: Banks

 Another architecturally interesting building is the unfinished headquarters of the Banca Agricole (Agricultural Bank), held in the custody of the city due to the failure of that bank and its subsequent purchase by the Reiffeisen Bank.
 Work ceased in 2000; all that was finished was the exterior, built by the Abatech firm.
 The city government proposed that the building be completed and transformed into the Casa Europei ("House of Europe"), but funds were not obtained to complete work.
-In 2006, it was announced that the building will completed as a City Business Center, and work resumed.
+In 2006, it was announced that the building will be completed as a City Business Center, and work resumed.
 Today the building is functional and bears the nickname "Clădirea biscuite".

 Another building in similar straits is the more recently started behind Palatul Telefoanelor (Telephone Palace; a building of the same name exists in Bucharest), built by Romtelecom (the national, public phone company), who could not afford to finish the building and auctioned it off.
 It was bought by Banca Transilvania for 3 million euros.
 The financial institution announced it will be used as a banking café (Romanian: cafenea bancară), the first of its kind in Cluj (however, since the announcement a rival bank, Banc Post, opened such a café).

 Other banks that have constructed modern buildings in Cluj-Napoca include Banca Transilvania, Banca Comercială Română, Banc Post, Banca Țiriac, ABN Amro Bank, and UniCredit.